jolespin/leviathan/README.md

 ### Merged

 ##### Taxonomy profiles
+Sequence abundances can be used to determine the proportion of reads that were detected in database.

- * `taxonomic_abundance.genome_clusters.parquet` - Genome-level taxonomic relative abundance profiles for all samples
+ * `taxonomic_abundance.genome_clusters.nc` - Genome-level taxonomic and sequence relative abundance profiles for all samples
- * `taxonomic_abundance.genomes.parquet` - Genome-level taxonomic relative abundance profiles for all samples
+ * `taxonomic_abundance.genomes.nc` - Genome-level taxonomic and sequence relative abundance profiles for all samples.

 #### Functional profiles
 ##### Feature